 The claims data covered part of the survey period for the government's employment report for March, which will be released April 2.
 Analysts expect this key data to show job growth in March, led by temporary hiring for the 2010 census.

 About 8.4 million jobs have been lost since the start of the recession in December 2007 and creating employment is critical to the economy's transition from a government-aided recovery to a self-sustained one.

 President Barack Obama, who has made tackling unemployment a priority, signed into law a $17.6 billion jobs bill on Thursday and said jobs were in sight.

-A consensus is forming that, partly because of the necessary -- and often unpopular -- measures we took over the past year, our economy is growing again and we may soon be adding jobs instead of losing them.
-The jobs bill I'm signing today is intended to help accelerate this process, he said.
+A consensus is forming that, partly because of the necessary -- and often unpopular -- measures we took over the past year, our economy is growing again and we may soon be adding jobs instead of losing them, Obama said.
+The jobs bill I'm signing today is intended to help accelerate this process.

-The Philadelphia Fed's employment index in March rose to its highest since August 2007.
+The Philadelphia Fed's employment index in March rose to its highest reading since August 2007.

 Labor market weakness, low industrial capacity utilization and high vacancy rates for residential and office space are keeping inflation pressures in check.
 While falling energy costs put a lid on consumer prices last month, inflation is trending lower on an annual basis.

 Over the past year, core inflation has risen just 1.3 percent.
 That marks a slowdown from January's 1.6 percent reading and is the lowest since February 2004.

 Even though the economic recovery remains on course, there are signs of a slowdown in momentum.

 The Conference Board's index of leading economic indicators -- a gauge of the U.S. economy's prospects -- edged up 0.1 percent in February after a 0.3 percent increase in January.